Monte-Carlo Simulations of Electron Channelling: a Bent (110) Channel in Silicon: Introduction

 \section{Introduction}

-In this article we study the channelling of ultrarelativistic electrons in a bent planar channel using a new Monte-Carlo code.
+In this article, channeling of ultrarelativistic electrons in a bent planar channel is studied using the Monte-Carlo method.

-Channelling takes place if charged particles enter a single crystal at small angle with respect to a major crystallographic direction: a plane or an axes \cite{Lindhard}.
-The particles get confined by the electrostatic potential of the crystal and move preferably along the corresponding crystallographic planes or axes following their shape.
-This phenomenon has been intensively studied since the Sixties of the last century.
-Recently, practical applications of channelling have been inducing growing interest in the scientific community.
+Channeling has been intensively investigated since the sixties years of the last century.
+This phenomenon is observed if particles enter a single crystal at a small angle with respect to a major crystallographic direction \cite{Lindhard}.
+Due to the electrostatic potential of the crystal constituents, charged projectiles move preferably along the corresponding crystallographic planes or axes following their shape.

+This suggested the idea \cite{Tsyganov1976} to use crystals with bent crystallographic planes to steer high-energy charged particle beams.
+Since its successful experimental verification \cite{Elishev1979}, this idea has been inducing growing interest to practical applications of channeling and related phenomena (e.g. volume capture \cite{Andreev1982capture} and volume reflection \cite{Taratin1987reflection}).

-In particular, the crystals with bent crystallographic planes are used to steer high-energy charged particle beams replacing huge dipole magnets.
-Since its appearance \cite{Tsyganov1976} and first experimental verification \cite{Elishev1979} this idea has been attracting a lot of interest worldwide.
-Bent crystals have been routinely used for beam extraction and deflection in the Institute for High Energy Physics, Russia \cite{Afonin2005}.
-A series of experiments on the bent crystal deflection of proton and heavy ion beams were performed \cite{Arduini1997,Scandale2008,Carrigan1999,Fliller2006,Strokov2007}.
-The bent crystal method has been proposed to extract particles from the beam halo at CERN's Large Hadron Collider \cite{Uggerhoj2005}.
+In particular, bent crystals are replacing huge dipole magnets in the Institute for High Energy Physics in Prot\-vino (Russia) where they are used for beam extraction and deflection \cite{Afonin2005}.
+A series of experiments on the bent crystal deflection and collimation of proton and heavy ion beams were performed in other laboratories \cite{Arduini1997,Carrigan1999,Fliller2006,Strokov2007,Scandale2008,Scandale:2011za} (see also a recent review \cite{Scandale:2012zz} and references therein).
+It was proposed to extract particles from the beam halo at Large Hadron Collider using bent crystals \cite{Uggerhoj2005}.
 The possibility of deflecting positron \cite{Bellucci2006} and electron \cite{Strokov2007,Strokov2006,Scandale2009zz} beams has been studied as well.